Pr Pitch Follow Up Email | The art of the PR follow-up

 You could do some more digging and try another contact at the organization.
 Make sure this new contact covers your topic, and be transparent about your original email to his or her colleague.
 No journalist wants to pitch a story to an editor only to find out someone else got the tip first.

 If your press release or pitch received very little interest across the board despite your follow-up attempts, take a step back and look inward.
 Perhaps your press release isn’t really all that interesting to people outside your company or organization.
 Is there another angle you can take?
 Or can you piggyback your news onto something that is being covered in the press?
-Maybe it’s also time to polish up on your relationship-building skills.
+Maybe it’s also time to polish up your relationship-building skills.
 There are lots of ways to get the attention of a reporter that has nothing to do with pitching, like introducing yourself to him or her at an event or commenting on their stories.
 Once they recognize your name, the more you’ll stand out in their inboxes the next time you email them.

-If you’ve had success following up with press, share a tip or two in the comments below!
+If you’ve had success following up with the press, share a tip or two in the comments below!

 Want more marketing tips and tactics?
 Sign up for the free VR Buzz.